When it comes to the messy business of personal liberation and growth, the tarot we choose can make a big difference.

-In the Numinous Tarot, and other decks that do this work, I see the reality of being able to create ourselves in beauty as self healing work – as Noel did in their self-portrait as Queen of Tomes.
+In the Numinous Tarot, and other decks that do this work, I see the reality of being able to create ourselves in beauty as self healing work – as Cedar did in their self-portrait as Queen of Tomes.
 How absolutely powerful is that?

 Yes, it is a deck for our queer family.
 And it is a deck for everybody.
 It is a deck that celebrates humanity and breaks down divisions.
 Come with love, with respect, with an open heart.
 You’ll find yourself here.

 Like the NEXT WORLD TAROT (which emerged around the same time), this deck carries stories of immense resilience.
 Both decks have huge, huge hearts filled with fierce love; both decks carry powerful critiques of/answers to state violence, and cultural and systemic oppression.
 I don’t want to get into comparing the two decks – there’s simply no need!
 Both of these decks in their different ways bring us fuel and knowledge and strength to become the change we yearn to see.
-Where I feel that Cristy’s focus is often on community approaches to resistance and activism, and her deck has a tough fighting kinda spirit, Noel repeatedly zooms in to explore the beating human heart that lives through every moment.
+Where I feel that Cristy’s focus is often on community approaches to resistance and activism, and her deck has a tough fighting kinda spirit, Cedar repeatedly zooms in to explore the beating human heart that lives through every moment.
 In this way, the two decks make a wonderful pair.

 One of my favourite elements of this deck-and-guidebook set is the ‘Fool’s journey’ offered in the intro.
 In all my days, I’ve never seen the Fool’s journey laid out so clearly and cleverly!
-I gasped when I read it, because I have tried so many times to strong together this linear narrative, every time giving up with a shrug.
+I gasped when I read it, because I have tried so many times to string together this linear narrative, every time giving up with a shrug.
 Tarot offers a non-linear approach to storytelling, its twisting journeys are infinitely cyclical, spiralling, u-turning and leaping nonsequentially – and that’s what I love!
-AND, in the Numinous Tarot, Noel has managed to tell a story of the Fool’s journey from blank canvas to enlightenment, moving through the major arcana cards in numerical order.
+AND, in the Numinous Tarot, Cedar has managed to tell a story of the Fool’s journey from blank canvas to enlightenment, moving through the major arcana cards in numerical order.
 (Honestly, this has been a little revelation!)

 Structure, renaming, reclaiming